jsgoller1/algorithms/README.md

   - Ask a friend for advice.
   - Finally, if all else fails, look at the solution and mark the problem below for reattempting later.

+I typically review the solutions to contest problems after the contest ends.

 ## 2018 Goal
 I am attempting to solve a total of 150 LeetCode problems in 2018 (30 easy, 80 medium, 40 hard), a minimum of 20 being DP problems; a friend once advised `don't assume dynamic programming is "too hard" for you until you've solved 20 problems using it`.